quisquous/cactbot/CONTRIBUTING.md

 If you haven't used git before, it is recommended that you do your work inside of feature branches.
-This will let you keep your master branch cleanly tracking the upstream cactbot remote.
+This will let you keep your main branch cleanly tracking the upstream cactbot remote.
 All of your local changes (and possibly fixup commits, etc) can live inside your feature branch, which you can delete after the feature has landed.